Toward the equivalence of the ACC for $a$-log canonical thresholds and the ACC for minimal log discrepancies: Introduction

-However, it turns out that both the ACC conjecture and the LSC conjecture for mlds are very subtle problems.
-For instance, although the termination of flips in dimension 3 was established about 30 years ago (cf. \cite{Mor88},\cite{Sho92}), the ACC conjecture for mlds in dimension 3 is still open for klt singularities.
-Indeed, it is only known for canonical pairs with coefficients contained in a finite set by using classification of terminal singularities (cf. \cite{Mor85}, \cite{Nak16}).
-Moreover, the LSC conjecture for mlds is also only known up to dimension 3 (cf. \cite{Amb99}, \cite{Amb06}).
+It turns out that both the ACC conjecture and the LSC conjecture for mlds are very subtle problems.
+The ACC conjecture for mlds is only completely known in dimension $\leq 2$ (cf. \cite{Ale93}, \cite{Sho91}) and for toric varieties in any dimension (cf. \cite{Bor97}, \cite{Amb06}).
+When $\Ii$ is a finite set, the ACC conjecture for mlds is known for a fixed germ by Kawakita (cf. \cite{Kaw14}).
+In dimension $3$, we know little about the case when $\Ii$ is a DCC set.
+Even when $\Ii$ is a finite set, the conjecture is only known for canonical $3$-folds by using classification of $3$-fold terminal singularities (cf. \cite{Mor85}, \cite{Kaw11}, \cite{Nak16}).
+It is very recently known (after an early version of this paper) that there exists a real number $0\leq\delta<1$ such that the conjecture holds for $\delta$-lc $3$-folds when $\Ii=\{0\}$ (cf. \cite{Jia19}).
+Moreover, the LSC conjecture for mlds is also only known up to dimension 3 (cf. \cite{Amb99}, \cite{Amb06}). \textbf{$a$-lc thresholds}.
+The $a$-lc thresholds are also important algebraic invariants.
+When $a=0$, we get the lc thersholds, and when $a=1$, we get the canonical thresholds.
+It is also conjectured that $a$-lc thresholds satisfy the ACC.

-In 2014, Hacon-M\textsuperscript{c}Kernan-Xu has proved the conjecture on the ACC for lc thresholds (cf.~\cite[Theorem 1.1]{HMX14}), an important conjecture that describes the structure of lc thresholds, which are very important invariants in birational geometry.
-On the other hand, since the lc threshold is a special case of the $a$-lc threshold, a more general birational invariant, it is natural to ask whether the ACC conjecture for $a$-lc thresholds holds for any $a$ (see Definition \ref{defn: conjectures}(2) below).
-This also turns out to be a very difficult conjecture, which remains open in dimension 3.

-Birkar and Shokurov prove that the ACC conjecture for mlds implies the ACC conjecture for $a$-lc thresholds for any $a\geq 0$ (cf.~\cite{BS10}).
-It is then natural to ask the following:

-\begin{ques} Is the conjecture on ACC for mlds equivalent to the ACC conjecture for $a$-lc thresholds? \end{ques}